somso2e/somso2e.github.io/_pages/cv.md

                 <li>Attempted multiple CNN and LSTM-CNN models for achieving a low error result using the Keras API (A working model has not been achieved as of yet) </li>
                 </ul>
             <b>
-Development of the Game of Tetris with a Custom Game Engine Using OpenGL in C++  </b>
+The Game of Tetris with a Custom Game Engine Using OpenGL in C++  </b>
             <span style="float:right;">Spring 2022
       </span>
             <ul>